Learning how to play the guitar is one of the most rewarding things you’ll ever do. It’s cathartic, passionate, pleasing, tiring and simply… awesome!

 The fact of the matter is though, learning any instrument takes dedication, time and effort.
 It’s not easy to just “learn guitar”.
 You’ve got to have a plan of how to learn to play the instrument and treat it with respect.

-What many budding guitar players have learned over the years in our experience, is that it is much easier and gets more people passionate about learning, when legendary guitar riffs are learned instead of simply reading and playing.
+What many budding guitar players have learned over the years in our experience, is that it is much easier and gets more people passionate about learning, when hardest guitar riffs are learned instead of simply reading and playing.

 What we mean by this is, while some guitar tutors might try to get you to read a music book and strum away, we’re recommending learning epic riffs and playing those instead!